SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/005_benchmark-guidelines.md

 - Start a guidebook.
 - Publish first versions on SHAREing webpage.

 This project has now finished.
-The outcomes can be found on the SHAREing webpage as separate rubric](/performance-assessment/guidebook), which is a living document.
+The outcomes can be found on the [SHAREing webpage](/performance-assessment/guidebook), which is a living document.